-Services that are covered for you What you must pay when you get these services Diabetes self-management training, diabetic services and supplies For all people who have diabetes (insulin and non-insulin users).
-Covered services include: Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors o Blood glucose monitors, test strips, and lancets No Charge Standard test strips and lancets are limited to a quantity limit of 100 per 90 days for non-insulin dependent members and 200 per 90 days for insulin dependent members Coverage is limited to Accu- Chek branded products • For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
-Coverage includes fitting.
-You pay a 20% coinsurance Diabetes self-management training is covered under certain conditions No Charge Continuous Glucose Monitors (CGM) and Supplies are covered under Durable Medical Equipment (DME) services.
-Authorization rules apply .
-Please refer to the DME section for coinsurance information on CGM products.
-You pay a 20% coinsurance Coverage is limited to FreeStyle Libre products
+Diabetes self-management training, diabetic services and supplies

+For all people who have diabetes (insulin and non-insulin users).
+Covered services include:

+- Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors - Blood glucose monitors, test strips, and lancets - O Standard test strips and lancets are limited to a quantity limit of 100 per 90 days for non-insulin dependent members and 200 per 90 days for insulin dependent members - For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
+Coverage includes fitting. - Diabetes self-management training is covered under the certain conditions.

+Continuous Glucose Monitor (CGM) and Supplies are covered under Durable Medical (DME) section for coinsurance information on CGM products.

+You pay a 10% coinsurance for monitors